-DEVELOPMENT TYPE APPROPRIATENESS CONDITIONS Single-Family Detached (SFD) •0000 Not considered appropriate since the intent of mixed use is to provide retail/services estivity contars and SFD + ADU •0000 Not considered appropriate since the intent of mixed-use is to provide retail/services, activity centers and diversified housing in more dense and compact forms; these uses will provide opportunities and amenities to surrounding lower density neighborhoods.
-SFA, Duplex •0000 to surrounding lower defisity neighborhoods.
-SFA, Townhomes and De- tached Missing Middle •••00 Apartment House (3-4 units) •••00 This can be appropriate provided that the overall Neighborhood Mixed-Use area also contains mixed-use buildings and/or shopping centers with which this product integrates in a manner to promote walkability and access.
+DEVELOPMENT TYPE APPROPRIATENESS CONDITIONS Single-Family Detached (SFD) •0000 Not considered appropriate since the intent of mixed-use is to provide retail/services, activity centers and SFD + ADU ●0000 diversified housing in more dense and compact forms; these uses will provide opportunities and amenities to surrounding lower density neighborhoods.
+SFA, Duplex ●0000 to surrounding fewer density neighborhoods.
+SFA, Townhomes and Detached Missing Middle •••00 Apartment House (3-4 units) •••00 This can be appropriate provided that the overall Neighborhood Mixed-Use area also contains mixed-use buildings and/or shopping centers with which this product integrates in a manner to promote walkability and access.
 Can be utilized as a transition between Neighborhood Mixed-Use and other uses.
-Small Multifamily (8-12 units) •••00 and access.
-Can be defined as a transmon between reegnoorhood mixed-ose and other uses.
-Large Multifamily (12+ units) •0000 Not considered appropriate due to incompatible scale with neighborhoods Mixed-Use Urban, Neigh- borhood Scale •••• This is the ideal form of development within the Neighborhood Mixed Use category; provides for activit centers, retail, services and diverse housing options at a scale compatible with and supportive of surroun ing neighborhoods.
+Small Multifamily (8-12 units) •••00 and decess.
+Sail of difficulties as a transition between the global maked one and other ases.
+Large Multifamily (12+ units) ●0000 Not considered appropriate due to incompatible scale with neighborhoods Mixed-Use Urban, Neighborhood Scale •••• This is the ideal form of development within the Neighborhood Mixed Use category; provides for active centers, retail, services and diverse housing options at a scale compatible with and supportive of surrouting neighborhoods.
 Promotes walkability and 10-minute neighborhoods.
-Mixed-Use Urban, Com- munity Scale ••000 Not generally considered appropriate due to incompatible scale with neighborhoods; may be appropriate if adjacent to green space or more intensive uses.
-Shopping Center, Neigh- borhood Scale While less preferred, this use can provide retail and services at a scale compatible with and supportive of surrounding neighborhoods, promoting walkability and 10-minute neighborhoods.
+Mixed-Use Urban, Community Scale ••000 Not generally considered appropriate due to incompatible scale with neighborhoods; may be appropriate if adjacent to green space or more intensive uses.
+Shopping Center, Neighborhood Scale •••• While less preferred, this use can provide retail and services at a scale compatible with and supportive of surrounding neighborhoods, promoting walkability and 10-minute neighborhoods.
 Becomes more appropriate if a horizontal approach to mixed-use is deployed.
-Shopping Center, Commu- nity Scale ••000 Not generally considered appropriate due to incompatible scale with neighborhoods; may be appropriate if adjacent to green space or more intensive uses.
-Light Industrial Flex Space ••000 Not generally considered appropriate due to incompatible scale with neighborhoods, but can be if partic- ularly small-scale and included alongside more appropriate development types; examples might include artisan-scale manufacturing, maker spaces, and similar businesses.
-Manufacturing 0000 Not considered appropriate.
+Shopping Center, Community Scale ••000 Not generally considered appropriate due to incompatible scale with neighborhoods; may be appropriate if adjacent to green space or more intensive uses.
+Light Industrial Flex Space ••000 Not generally considered appropriate due to incompatible scale with neighborhoods, but can be if particularly small-scale and included alongside more appropriate development types; examples might include artisan-scale manufacturing, maker spaces, and similar businesses.
+Manufacturing ●0000 Not considered appropriate.
 Civic •••• Considered supportive to the function and livability of this future land use category, government buildings, schools and community facilities can serve as activity hubs.
-Parks and Open Space $\bullet \bullet \bullet \bullet \bullet$ Generally considered appropriate or compatible within all Land Use Categories.
+Parks and Open Space •••• Generally considered appropriate or compatible within all Land Use Categories.